-An informal bid is required when purchasing goods or services with an estimated value between \$5,000.01 and \$25,000.00.
+An informal bid is required when purchasing goods or services with an estimated value between \$10,000.01 and \$25,000.00.
 The informal bid should be in writing using a pricing request form.
 Purchasers must attempt to solicit from at least 2 HUBs and utilize the CMBL.

-5.5.1 Informal Bid Procedures
+4.5.1 Informal Bid Procedures

 - a.
-Obtain Purchase Requisition from the division - b.
-Collect the detailed specifications or scope of work for the required good or service - c.
-Determine NIGP class and Item codes - d.
+Obtain Purchase Requisition from the division. - b.
+Collect the detailed specifications or scope of work for the required good or service. - c.
+Determine NIGP class and Item codes. - d.
 Use the "CMBL Only" search criteria and the applicable NIGP class(es) and Item(s) to locate at least three (3) vendors in the appropriate county, city or district that provide the required good or service, two (2) of which must be HUB vendors.
-If a purchaser is unable to locate two HUBs, the purchaser must make a written notation in the purchase file of all reference sources used - e.
-With written approval from the Procurement Manager, provided in the agency's Procurement Plan, non-CMBL vendors (including HUBS) may be added to the final vendor list to enhance competition.
-If applicable, also attempt to solicit a response from the vendor who last held the contract for the required good or service - f.
-Print the CMBL vendor list including the approved supplemented vendors to include in the procurement file - g.
+If a purchaser is unable to locate two HUBs, the purchaser must make a written notation in the purchase file of all reference sources used. - e.
+Non-CMBL vendors (including HUBS) may be added to the final vendor list to enhance competition with written approval from the agency's Executive Director.
+If applicable, also attempt to solicit a response from the vendor who last held the contract for the required good or service.

+- f.
+Print the CMBL vendor list including the approved supplemented vendors and include in the procurement file. - g.
 Solicit a response from each vendor identified in the previous steps.
 Response prices are considered firm for acceptance for 30 days from the solicitation due date.
 The acceptable methods for receiving informal responses are: - 1.
 In person - 2.
 Via direct mail - 3.
-Via electronic mail - h.
-Evaluate responses; complete administrative checklist. - i.
+Via electronic mail. - h.
+Evaluate responses, complete administrative checklist. - i.
 Tabulate the responses and select the vendor that provides best value to the TREC.
-Include the following information in your tabulation: - j.
-CMBL vendors contacted, including those supplemented. - k.
-Corresponding response amounts - 1.
-For HUBs, the ethnicity/gender of the PAC Certified HUB - m.
-Awarded vendor - n.
-Statement of reasons for non-awards - o.
-Verify the vendor is not on the Debarred List or SAM list, print out results and place in PO file. - p.
+Include the following information in your tabulation: - 1.
+CMBL vendors contacted, including those supplemented. - 2.
+Corresponding response amounts. - 3.
+For HUBs, the ethnicity/gender of the Certified HUB - 4.
+Awarded vendor. - 5.
+Statement of reasons for non-awards. - j.
+Verify the vendor is not on the Debarred List or SAM list, print out results and place in PO file. - k.
 Keep a record of all responses.
-Make tabulations available for public inspection and retain the tabulation for inspection during any audit - q.
-Print out CMBL detail for awarded vendor - r.
-Process the award through issuance of a PO - s.
+Make tabulations available for public inspection and retain the tabulation for inspection during any audit. - 1.
+Print out CMBL detail for awarded vendor. - m.
+Process the award through issuance of a PO. - n.
 Attach the following in CAPPS.
 Prepare and document the file with: - 1.
-Copy of Pricing Request or IFB sent out - 2.
-Bid opening date - 3.
-Bid list (with HUB vendors designated) - 4.
-Vendors' original responses - 5.
+Copy of Pricing Request or IFB sent out. - 2.
+Bid opening date. - 3.
+Bid list (with HUB vendors designated). - 4.
+Vendors' original responses. - 5.
 Tabulation form including vendor contact name, address and phone number. - 6.
-Purchase order - 7.
-Proprietary statement, if needed - 8.
-SAM and Debarred Listing - t.
-Distribute purchase order copies to the ordering division. - u.
-Save PO in CAPPS - v.
-Post PO to agency website
+Purchase order. - 7.
+Proprietary statement, if needed. - 8.
+SAM and Debarred Listing. - o.
+Distribute purchase order copies to the ordering division. - p.
+Save PO in CAPPS.

-5.6 Formal Bids
+4.6 Formal Bids